dodecatheon/approval-sorted-margins/README.md

 an advancement round without their support, and with other voters from parties Y and Z similarly able to support the weaker candidates from party X, the game theoretic equilibrium will tend toward sincere preferences.

+### Vote 3-2-1 generalization to score ballots
+NB: Vote 3-2-1 is generalized to accommodate full score ballots with explicit Preference cutoff.
+Non-zero score is considered Approved.
+Above Preference Cutoff (either per ballot or above '-c CUTOFF' score level) is considered Preferred.
+Candidates are sorted in descending order of Preference, and the top three are selected.
+Next, the least approved of those three is eliminated.
+Finally, the most preferred pairwise of the top two is the 321 winner.
+If default cutoff at score 0 is used, V321 is just Top-Two Approval instant runoff.